About Yoga with Morgan Kulas

-Morgan’s Approach to Yoga & Meditation is rooted in a Deep Ecology worldview, weaving Zen, Kitchen Medicine, and Movement into a living, embodied practice.
-Her pedagogy centers trauma resilience and recovery, approached through an ecological understanding of the interconnection of life.
+Morgan’s Approach to Yoga & meditation is rooted in a Deep Ecology worldview, weaving Zen Buddhism, Ayurvedic Kitchen Medicine, and Movement into a living embodied practice.
+Her pedagogy centers trauma resilience and recovery - approached through an ecological understanding of the interconnection of life.

 Yoga Therapy